Amigos de la Sevilleta

 Walking Trails

-Sevilleta National Wildlife Refuge trails are open sunrise to sunset.
-For more information on these trails, and on other hikes in Soccoro County, see the online book Hiking and Biking in Socorro County New Mexico.
+Sevilleta National Wildlife Refuge trails are open from sunrise to sunset every day.
+For more information on these trails and a trail guide, stop at the Visitors Center.
+For other hikes in Soccorro County see the online book Hiking and Biking in Socorro County New Mexico.

 Mesa View Trail

-A challenging three and a half mile hike, the Mesa View Trail, leads through rolling land before a strenuous hike to the top of the mesa that overlooks the river valley to the east and the La Jencia Plain to the west.
+A strenuous three and a half mile hike, the Mesa View Trail, leads through rolling land before a steady climb to the top of the mesa that overlooks the river valley to the east and the La Jencia Plain to the west.
+A short section of steep stairs returns you to the Visitors Center.
+Allow approximately 2 hours for this hike.
+For a longer, 5.2 mile hike, connect to the Ladrones Vista trail which will take you back to the Visitors Center.
+This adds 1 ½ hours to the hike..
 Click for map.
+Click for video tour (opens in YouTube).

 Wildflower Loop